This post contains affiliate links. For more information, see my disclosures here.

 Pretty Link Lite.
 Create, shrink, re-direct, and track links from your website.
 You’ll see these links all over this page.
 This plugin makes it easy to manage affiliate links and track clicks.

 WordPress SEO.
 This is a helpful plugin that allows you to edit post meta data and other SEO options.
 It’s easy to use and highly recommended.
 When I switched to Synthesis hosting, they recommended this plugin more than the popular All In One SEO Pack.

 Related Posts by Zemanta.
 This plugin puts related posts at the bottom of each post I write to grab readers’ interest and get them clicking around my site, increasing pageviews.

 Genesis Simple Hooks.
 For use with sites running the Genesis Framework only, this plugin allows you to add code to various areas of your blog without messing with your theme files.

 Haven Conference.
-I have attended the Haven Blogging Conference in Atlanta, Georgia twice now, and I always come back refreshed and motivated to take my blog to new heights!
+I have attended the Haven Blogging Conference in Atlanta, Georgia several times now, and I always come back refreshed and motivated to take my blog to new heights!
 Geared toward home decor bloggers, Haven is a great place to come together with other bloggers who share similar interests and passions.